 - Hoosier Accounts Service may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.

 - Hoosier Accounts Service must be honest about who they are and what they are attempting to do.
-They must notify you that they are a collection agency both orally and in writing.
+They must notify you that they are a debt collection agency both orally and in writing.

-Remove Hoosier Accounts Service from Your Credit Report Today!
+Remove Hoosier Accounts Service From Your Credit Report Today!

 Here’s a list of some of the nation’s most popular debt collectors that cause damage to your credit.